marifdemirtas/pfp-ebooks/_sources/activity-explaining.rst

     :alt: UMSI faces website

 .. reveal:: explain_run_code
-    :showtitle: After you've tried this activity, you can click here.
+    :showtitle: If you need a hint, click here.

-    If you need a hint, you can run the code below and see what happens.
+     You can run the code below and see what happens.

     .. activecode:: explain_code
        :language: python3